Sleep Positioning and Carpal Tunnel Syndrome28 Comments

 Early Detection of Carpal Tunnel Syndrome

 Early detection of Carpal Tunnel Syndrome is important.
-Those who suspect signs and symptoms of Carpal Tunnel Syndrome should follow up with an occupational/hand therapist for a complimentary screen at a nearby Athletico.
+Those who suspect signs and symptoms of Carpal Tunnel Syndrome should follow up with an occupational/hand therapist for a free assessment at a nearby Athletico.
 At this screening, the therapist will be able to analyze the symptoms and provide information for further follow-up if needed.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.